jdduke/three_cpp/README.md

 ## Status ##

+This is very much a pre-alpha, early stages project.

-Much of the core functionality has been implemented to some degree, excepting morph targets and animation of any sort.
+Much of the core functionality has been implemented to some degree, excepting morph targets and animation of any sort, or shadows.
+Only a small subset of the `extras` tree has been completed.

 It's not pretty; I tried to preserve the style/syntax/structure of the original library while not completely obviating the merits of native code .
 To be sure, this is as direct a port as possible; you will find things like public member variables, tight coupling and likely other code snippets that may or may not go against all you have come to believe in.
 C++ is *not* Javascript.

 For the examples that have been ported, perf is anywhere from 2x-10x that of three.js, average 4-5x, on my i7, GT 650m laptop (with vsync off on both, of course).